 Fuel lines and your fuel tank will thank you for not having moisture (water) in there as well as adding a fuel additive.

 SORN stands for Statutory Off Road Notice.
 If you’re thinking of laying your car up for winter, this can save you paying road tax while it’s not on the road.
-Simple to do and valid for 12 months, you can SORN your car online via the DVLA website.
+Your SORN is automatically cancelled when you tax your vehicle again or it’s sold, scrapped or permanently exported.
+Simple to do, you can SORN your car online via the DVLA website.
 Just make sure you re-tax the car before you take it out on the road again or you could face a £2,500 penalty.